Lewis Collins: Acting career (1980s–1990s)

 At the start of the 1990s, he appeared in the role of "Colonel Mustard" in the British television drama/gameshow Cluedo (1991–92), however acting roles became sparser as the decade progressed.
 In the early 1990s, seeking to extend his career options in drama to work beyond acting he attended courses in screenwriting and direction at the UCLA School of Theater, Film and Television in Los Angeles, California, US, but this led to no subsequent professional employment.
 In the mid-1990s he moved his family to Los Angeles, where he was residing part-time, while he returned to England intermittently for the occasional provincial theatre tour and minor acting roles in television productions.

 In March 1997, Collins announced in an interview on British television that he was in discussions with a production company to star in a new series based on The Professionals, reprising his career signature role of William Bodie as the CI5 Agency's Chief in the part played by Gordon Jackson in the original series.
 However, after months of negotiations it was announced by the producer David Wickes that Collins had been dropped as a casting option for the role for undisclosed reasons, and it had been given to the actor Edward Woodward instead.
 The new show, entitled CI5:The New Professionals, went on to be a commercial and critical failure, and only ran for one series.

-Collins' final acting performance was in an episode of the British television police drama seriesThe Bill entitled "034" in 2002.
+Collins' final acting performance was in an episode of the British television police drama series The Bill entitled "034" in 2002.

 Final years

-In 2003, Collins left Britain and abandoned acting and drama, and saw out his last decade in private business in the United States, selling computer equipment.
+In 2003, Collins left Britain and abandoned acting, and later in life had a business in the United States, selling computer equipment.

 In early 2012, his return to acting was announced by his theatrical agent issuing a statement that he had been cast to play the role of the Earl Godwin in the historically based feature film production 1066, but in June 2013, it was announced by the same source that he had withdrawn from the production due to ill health.

 Death

 After being first diagnosed in 2008, Collins died at the age of 67 from cancer, in Los Angeles on 27 November 2013.
-Shortly before his death, he had returned to visit the United Kingdom, spending some time in Merseyside.
+Shortly before his death, he returned to visit the United Kingdom, spending some time in Merseyside.

 Collins' body was cremated.
 An urn holding his ashes is deposited in a memorial display cabinet at the North Pacifica Mausoleum section of Green Hills Memorial Park in Rancho Palos Verdes, California.